Sarde in saor

-Sarde in saor are an Italian appetizer (antipasto) consisting of fried sardines, seasoned with sweet and sour onions, pine nuts, and raisins, typical of Venetian cuisine.
-They are often served as snacks in Venetian bacari.
+Sarde in saor (alternative spelling sarde in saòr) are an Italian appetizer (antipasto) consisting of fried sardines, seasoned with sweet and sour onions, pine nuts, and raisins, typical of Venetian cuisine.
+They are a form of cicchetti, often served as snacks in Venetian bacari.

+Etymology

 Saor means 'flavor' in the Venetian language.
+In saor literally means 'in a sour sauce'.